Introduction to Psychedelic-assisted Therapy

 Our continuing education credited introductory psychedelic-assisted therapy training course is designed to help practicing psychologists, psychiatrists, and other medical professionals gain an understanding of psychedelic-assisted therapy.

-Classes are open for October and November 2022 and seats are filling fast.
+Classes are open for January and March 2023.
 Don’t miss your chance to get started early – Register Now!

 Are you ready to become a leader in mental health?